rmoragues/MDWProject/DataFlowDiagramDictionary.md

 External Entities:
-  Corporate Manager -
+  Corporate Manager - Individual who will request risk evaluations from the risk database and set policies for those evaluations.
-  Corporate Developer -
+  Corporate Developer - Individual(s) who submit into the external source.
-  National Vulnerability Database -
+  National Vulnerability Database - Database containing all risks associated with any external sources.

 Databases:
-  NIST CPE Information -
+  NIST CPE Information - Database containing known CPEs.
-  Risk DB -
+  Risk DB - Database that will contain the risks associated with the company.

 Processes:
   Manage Code Streams -